usa1204119/Image-to-Sketch/README.md

-Install Tikinter to run the following file
+Install Tkinter to run the following file